What is Azure Chaos Studio Preview?

 - Ensure that services migrated from an on-premises or other cloud environment remain resilient to known failures.

 - Build confidence in services built on cloud-native architectures.

 - Validate that live site tooling, observability data, and on-call processes still work in unexpected conditions.

-For many of these scenarios, you first build resilience using ad-hoc chaos experiments.
-Then, you continuously validate that new deployments won't regress resilience, by running chaos experiments as deployment gates in your continuous integration/continuous deployment (CI/CD) pipelines.
+For many of these scenarios, you first build resilience by using ad-hoc chaos experiments.
+Then, you continuously validate that new deployments won't regress resilience.
+To check, you run chaos experiments as deployment gates in your continuous integration/continuous deployment pipelines.